 The requirements for a permanent residence permit in the Netherlands are:

-UK nationals already living in the Netherlands can apply for a permanent residence permit under the terms of the Brexit Withdrawal Agreement.
-They must meet the following conditions:
+UK nationals living in the Netherlands before January 1, 2021, can apply for a permanent residence document based on the Brexit Withdrawal Agreement, allowing them to live and work in the Netherlands indefinitely.

 Permanent residence in the Netherlands is unlimited.
 This means that your permanent residence won’t expire, and you won’t lose it as long as you don’t break the conditions of your permit.
 However, the permits themselves have an expiration date, and you’ll need to renew it when it expires, as you’ll still need it to re-enter the Netherlands if you leave for a short period.